 Subathon is a new type of broadcast on the Twitch platform that is gaining virality.
 As part of such a challenge, the stream time is extended with each subscription, and it can last forever.
 Why are users interested in this type of entertainment, and why do bloggers conduct "endless" broadcasts?
 Let's find out together.

-Break down the strategy of Ludwig Agren!
+Break Down of the Strategy of Ludwig Agren

-Rules that Ludwig added to Subathon!
+Rules that Ludwig Added to Subathon

 Agren's stream is a confirmation that bloggers are trying to monetize most of their lives.
 Such broadcasts help create a stronger bond between the streamer and their subscribers, who often see subathon as a way to communicate collectively.